bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 Detailed descriptions of the arguments are provided in the following table.
-Furthermore, to set detailed parameters, such as model architectures and loss functions, users can directly modify the configuration file in the workspace, which is generated when setting the arguments in tab **Preferences**, as necessary.
+Furthermore, to set detailed parameters, such as model architectures and loss functions, users can directly modify the configuration file in the workspace, which is generated when setting the arguments in tab **Preferences** (i.e., :file:`default.py` or :file:`default.yaml`), prior to training as necessary.
+However, actually, according to our experience, we recommend that users increase the number of training images rather than changing such complex parameters to improve the inference accuracy.

 .. image:: ../_static/app_od_train.png